-Sex and The City features New York as a main character along with the lives and loves of Carrie Bradshaw and her 3 friends.
+Sex and The City follows the lives and loves of Carrie Bradshaw and her 3 friends, with New York playing a central role too.
 If you love the show, this is our guide to some of the top locations used for filming both the TV series and the movies…

 1. Carrie Bradshaw’s Apartment – The frontage and grand sweeping stairs outside No 1866, Perry Street, Greenwich Village were seen as Carrie’s apartment through most of the TV series and the movies.
 You’ll find that this street is one of the most attractive in “The Village”.
 This is a private house, so please respect the privacy of those who live there when visiting.
 You can’t stand on the steps, but if you take a photo, you’re asked to leave a charity donation in the box outside.